nicolargo/glances/docs/glances-doc.rst

 | If user|system|nice CPU is ``>70%``, then status is set to ``"WARNING"``
 | If user|system|nice CPU is ``>90%``, then status is set to ``"CRITICAL"``

+Note: limits values can be overwrited in the configuration file ([cpu] section).

 Load
 ----